 Balder secures financing that is sustainable in the long term through a diversified financing structure.
-Our goal is a financial stability where net debt to total assets does not exceed 50% over time.
-Since the last few of years, Balder has green loans as an element of financing for new projects.
+Our goal is a financial stability where net debt to total assets does not exceed 50 % over time.
+Since a few years back, Balder has green loans as an element of financing for new projects.

 - We work close to our customers